keptn/tutorials/site/tutorials/snippets/09/install/configureIstio.md

     - '*'
 ```

-Besides, the `helm-service` pod of Keptn is restarted to fetch this new configuration.
+Finally, the script restarts the `helm-service` pod of Keptn to fetch this new configuration.